Nutrition, Health & Wapiti River Elk Meat.

 Elk Meat is low in fat and packed with nutrients!

 View our Elk meat recipes!

 Elk has the same cuts of meat distributors are used to purchasing.
 Tenderloin, striploin, Denver leg, trim and other cuts are readily available.

 We are proud to offer premium quality Alberta Ranched elk meat.
 Our elk meat is safe, low in fat, high in protein and a flavourful eating experience.
 With the average fat intake of most Canadians exceeding the recommended daily allowances of Canada’s Food Guide, elk meat is certainly a healthy, wholesome alternative.

-Comparative Nutritive Value based on 3 oz cooked portion
+Comparative Nutritive Value

 Because elk meat is very low in fat, shorter cooking time and a lower temperature is recommended.
 For best results with premium cuts, grilling, roasting, or pan fry medium rare, then remove from the heat to further cook on their own briefly before serving.
 Overcooking can tend to dry out elk meat quickly.
 For some variety, try substituting elk meat into one of your favourite conventional red meat recipes.
 It is delicious and nutritious.